Credenza

-A credenza is a dining room sideboard, particularly one where a central cupboard is flanked by glass display cabinets, and usually made of burnished and polished wood and decorated with marquetry.
+A credenza is a dining room sideboard or display cabinet, usually made of burnished and polished wood and decorated with marquetry.
 The top would often be made of marble, or another decorative liquid- and heat-resistant stone.

 The credenza started as a rough table with a cloth draped over it.
 In early 14th-century Italy, it took on an architectural form with column and pilaster decorations.

 In modern times, a credenza is more often a type of sideboard used in the home or restaurant.
 In dining rooms, it is typically made from wood and used as a platform to serve buffet meals.
 In restaurant kitchens, made from stainless steel, it provides a side surface and storage cupboards.

+It can also be referenced in an office environment for office storage; both above and below a desk space.

 Etymology

 Originally in Italian the name meant belief or trust (etymologically connected to the English word "credence").
-In the 16th century the act of credenza was the tasting of food and drinks by a servant for a lord or other important person (such as the pope or a cardinal) in order to test for poison.
+In the 16th century, the act of credenza was the tasting of food and drinks by a servant for a lord or other important person (such as the pope or a cardinal) in order to test for poison.
 The name may have passed then to the room where the act took place, then to the furniture.